 TIG welding has a Tungsten electrode and the filler metal is supplied separately in metal stick form.

-is that in MIG welding a spool of filler welding wire is is installed in the MIG welder and fed up to the weld point through a hose to the welding torch head.
+And fed up to the weld point through a hose to the welding torch head.

 The filler wire is fed at a speed and voltage set by the user.
 The speed and voltage is set on the MIG welder itself.

 The filler wire – your welding wire acts as your electrode.

 The wire used can be solid steel, stainless steel or Aluminum.
 Generally thinner wires are better fillers for thin metals.
 Thicker wire for thicker metals.

 Like TIG welding Inert gas is also supplied to the weld point from a separate gas cylinder through a hose to the torch head to protect the weld.